 He cited the work of Dr. Stuart Hopkins, who did extensive research on this topic.
-What he discovered is that when people are given more information, they grow more confident in their ability to solve the problem.
-However, their actual results are not better.
-Sometimes, they are worse.
+Hopkins discovered additional information makes people more confident in their ability to solve a problem.
+But their actual results are not better.
+Sometimes, they’re worse.

 When Lee realized he was surrounded on three sides, he began moving his troops south.
 Hooker assumed Lee was retreating to Richmond.
 His men relaxed.
 Some of them started celebrating.
 What they didn’t realize was that Lee was flanking their position.

 Even though Lee was surrounded on three sides and outnumbered two-to-one, he was able to defeat Hooker.
 It was a stunning and demoralizing defeat for the Union army.

 - Listen to those around us.
 We cannot afford to create a culture that is not safe for dissent.
 Our people need to feel the freedom to disagree with us and tell us the truth.